Ivan-Ayub97/NextMask-FFmpeg/README.md

 ## Features
 - **Video Processing:**
-  - Presets for resolutions from 480p to 4K (H.265 Ultra).
+  - Presets for resolutions from 480p to 4K (HEVC Ultra).
   - Custom configuration options for advanced users.

 - **Audio Processing:**